ScottTunstall/WmsGfxSpriteEditor/README.md

 ---

 ## Feedback & Support
-For questions or feedback, please contact the developer.
+For questions or feedback, please contact the developer at scott.tunstall@ntlworld.com.